Optical fiber: Principle of operation

 An optical fiber is a cylindrical dielectric waveguide (nonconducting waveguide) that transmits light along its axis through the process of total internal reflection.
 The fiber consists of a core surrounded by a cladding layer, both of which are made of dielectric materials.
 To confine the optical signal in the core, the refractive index of the core must be greater than that of the cladding.
 The boundary between the core and cladding may either be abrupt, in step-index fiber, or gradual, in graded-index fiber.
 Light can be fed into optical fibers using lasers or LEDs.

-Fiber is immune to electrical interference; there is no cross-talk between signals in different cables and no pickup of environmental noise.
+Optical fibers are immune to electrical interference as there is no cross-talk between signals in different cables and no pickup of environmental noise.
 Information traveling inside the optical fiber is even immune to electromagnetic pulses generated by nuclear devices.

-Fiber cables do not conduct electricity, which makes fiber useful for protecting communications equipment in high voltage environments such as power generation facilities or applications prone to lightning strikes.
+Fiber cables do not conduct electricity, which makes them useful for protecting communications equipment in high voltage environments such as power generation facilities or applications prone to lightning strikes.
 The electrical isolation also prevents problems with ground loops.
 Because there is no electricity in optical cables that could potentially generate sparks, they can be used in environments where explosive fumes are present.
 Wiretapping (in this case, fiber tapping) is more difficult compared to electrical connections.
 Fiber cables are not targeted for metal theft.
 In contrast, copper cable systems use large amounts of copper and have been targeted since the 2000s commodities boom.

 Refractive index

 The refractive index is a way of measuring the speed of light in a material.
 Light travels fastest in a vacuum, such as in outer space.
-The speed of light in a vacuum is about 300,000 kilometers (186,000 miles) per second.
-The refractive index of a medium is calculated by dividing the speed of light in a vacuum by the speed of light in that medium.
-The refractive index of a vacuum is therefore 1, by definition.
+The speed of light in vacuum is about 300,000 kilometers (186,000 miles) per second.
+The refractive index of a medium is calculated by dividing the speed of light in vacuum by the speed of light in that medium.
+The refractive index of vacuum is therefore 1, by definition.
 A typical single-mode fiber used for telecommunications has a cladding made of pure silica, with an index of 1.444 at 1500 nm, and a core of doped silica with an index around 1.4475.
 The larger the index of refraction, the slower light travels in that medium.
 From this information, a simple rule of thumb is that a signal using optical fiber for communication will travel at around 200,000 kilometers per second.
 Thus a phone call carried by fiber between Sydney and New York, a 16,000-kilometer distance, means that there is a minimum delay of 80 milliseconds (about $\tfrac {1}{12}$ of a second) between when one caller speaks and the other hears.